 After Phase-2

-Now the DHCP hand shake i.e DORA Procedure will be done, GO will assign the IP to the GC, and after that Data communication will be started. observe the below image to see DHCP procedure that has started after the phase-2, now we dont see the DHCP handshake in the sniffer , as these messages are encrypted after the 4-way hand shake.
+Observe the below image to see DHCP procedure that has started after the phase-2, now we don’t see the DHCP handshake in the sniffer , as these messages are encrypted after the 4-way hand shake, we see the encrypted DHCP frames in the sniffer.
 We need a private key to see the DHCP hand shake.

 Observe the below diagram to check the DHCP procedure.